Coast to Coast Path: Lakes and Mountains

 We are happy to book single rooms on our holidays but cannot normally book more than two for any one group.
 Single room bookings include a supplement.

-Here are some examples of the accommodation we use along the Coast to Coast Path:
+Here are some examples of the accommodation we use on the Coast to Coast:

 General travel information on the Coast to Coast area will be in your holiday pack including train and bus timetables where available.